Skip to main content

 Can vibe coding tools replace developers?

 Not in 2026.
 Vibe coding tools handle well-defined tasks effectively -- building CRUD apps, generating UI components, scaffolding features.
 They struggle with ambiguous requirements, novel architectures, and complex debugging.
 The most productive approach is using these tools to accelerate development, not replace developers entirely.
+Importantly, the emerging discipline of harness engineering shows that the same model behaves completely differently depending on the tool wrapping it — Vercel found that removing 80% of specialized tools from an agent and giving it basic bash access improved accuracy from 80% to 100%.
+The tool (harness) matters more than the model.

 Is Cursor or Windsurf better for vibe coding?

 Cursor offers deeper AI integration with multi-file editing (Composer) and codebase-aware chat.
-Windsurf provides agentic capabilities through Cascade at a lower price ($10/month vs $20/month).
+Windsurf provides agentic capabilities through Cascade at a lower price ($15/month vs $20/month).
 Both require coding knowledge.
 Choose Cursor for maximum AI assistance, Windsurf for budget-friendly agentic features.

 What is the difference between vibe coding and no-code?